andycroll/andycroll.com/_posts/2013/2013-05-17-what-buggy-travel-system-should-i-buy-for-twins.markdown

 # Car Seats

 You'll want the Maxi-Cosi Pebble, which seems to be the de-facto car seat of choice in the UK.
-It's not recommended to get second hand car seats, in the same way you shouldn't get second hand bike helmets, you'll want to know they are undamaged.
+It's not recommended to get second hand car seats, in the same way you shouldn’t get second hand bike helmets, you'll want to know they are undamaged.

 * [Maxi Cosi Pebble](http://www.amazon.co.uk/dp/B001ET6P7I/ref=nosim?tag=deepcalmcom)